top of page

 Why Tile Skirting Matters

 Skirting is the strip that runs along the junction of the wall and floor.
-Its main purposes are:
+Its main purpose is:

 • Protecting walls from water, stains, and furniture marks